Rockets vs. Mavericks Prediction & Picks - November 28

 - Computer Predicted Total: 225.9

-- The Mavericks have had less success against the spread than the Rockets this year, tallying an ATS record of 8-8-0, compared to the 11-3-0 record of the Rockets.
+- The Mavericks have had less success against the spread than the Rockets this year, sporting an ATS record of 8-8-0, compared to the 11-3-0 mark of the Rockets.

-- Houston covers the spread when it is a 4.5-point underdog or more 66.7% of the time.
-That's more often than Dallas covers as a favorite of 4.5 or more (25%).
+- Dallas covers the spread when it is a 4.5-point favorite or more 25% of the time.
+That's less often than Houston covers as an underdog of 4.5 or more (66.7%).

-- Dallas and its opponents have gone over the total 68.8% of the time this season (11 out of 16).
-That's more often than Houston and its opponents have (four out of 14).
+- Houston and its opponents have eclipsed the total 28.6% of the time this season (four out of 14).
+That's less often than Dallas and its opponents have (11 out of 16).

-- As a moneyline favorite this year, the Mavericks are 9-3, while the Rockets are 5-6 as moneyline underdogs.
+- The Mavericks have a .750 winning percentage as a moneyline favorite (9-3) this season, higher than the .455 winning percentage for the Rockets as a moneyline underdog (5-6).

 Put your picks to the test and bet on the Rockets with BetMGM Sportsbook.